sh13y/Ceylon-Live-FM-Radio/README.md

 3. Open the `index.html` file in your web browser.

-## Usage

-1. Select a radio channel by clicking on the corresponding button.
-2. Use the playback controls to pause/play the audio stream and adjust the volume.
-3. Enjoy listening to your favorite radio stations!

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:
+If you have any ideas for improvement or want to add new features, feel free to submit a pull request.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).